Amelia has written a children's books series based on memories of her mom teaching her how to cook and the fun they had in the kitchen.

 The Meaning of Easter

 Although you may associate Easter with eggs and the Easter bunny, it has a much deeper meaning for Christians throughout the world.
-Each year, Christians celebrate the Resurrection of Jesus Christ on Easter, which is preceded by Lent, a 40-day period of fasting, penance and prayer.
+Each year, Christians celebrate the Resurrection of Jesus Christ on Easter, which is preceded by Lent, a 40-day period of fasting, penance, and prayer.

 Easter does not have a fixed date on the calendar.
-The First Council of Nicaea, a group of Christian who met in Nicaea in 325 AD, established the date of Easter to be the first Sunday after the Pascal full moon following the March equinox.
+The First Council of Nicaea, a group of Christians who met in Nicaea in 325 AD, established the date of Easter to be the first Sunday after the Pascal full moon following the March equinox.
 The date of Easter varies between March 22nd and April 25th.

-What is Lent?
+What Is Lent?

-In the Catholic Church, Ash Wednesday is a day of fasting, abstinence from meat and repentance.
+In the Catholic Church, Ash Wednesday is a day of fasting, abstinence from meat, and repentance.

 Palm Sunday and Palm Weaving

 Palm Sunday, also known as Passion Sunday, commemorates the coming of the Messiah into Jerusalem.
-On Palm Sunday, there is normal the blessing of the Palm, or palm leaves.
+On Palm Sunday, there is normally the blessing of the Palm, or palm leaves.
 Several palm leaves are given to each person who attends the church mass.

 Holy Saturday Easter Vigil